crazko/romanvesely.com/src/posts/2017/2017-04-07-statie-with-css-preprocessor.md

 ---
-id: 4
-title: 'Implement a CSS preprocessor into Statie project'
+title: Implement a CSS preprocessor into Statie project
-description: 'The most important part of a web page is its content.
-And I think that every web page content deserves to have some look.
-Take a look at how to implement <a href="http://lesscss.org/">Less</a> preprocessor into Statie project built with gulp-based workflow.'
 sources:
   - - '/statie-generate-and-refresh'
     - 'How to re-generate and refresh static website in Statie?'